Nature Notes

 Things to know when photographing a bird on a nest:

 • String fencing is erected as an absolute bare minimum boundary to appease the public, municipalities, land owners, or other entities.
 This means that approaching the fence is often far too close for our birds.
-Obviously you should not enter the posted area, but you should also remain far enough away to avoid disturbing the birds (ideally 20+ feet).
+Obviously you should not enter the posted area, but you should also remain far enough away to avoid disturbing the birds (ideally 50 meters or more).
 If the birds show any sign of agitation as a result of your presence, quietly and slowly retreat until the birds no longer appear disturbed.

 • Sometimes birds will nest near the edge of a posted boundary--so even if you are outside the string, if the bird responds to you, you’re too close!
 We advise never getting close enough to cause the bird to leave its nest.
 Please back off immediately if you "flush" a bird, or cause it to fly off of its nest.